 No. The Award level is not based on the number of hours you spend on your role activities but rather the breadth and depth of skills development within the role.
 This is assessed by a Steering Group when a new role is approved for the STAR Award.
 You can check the level of all approved roles here.

 - What happens if I am unsuccessful in my STAR Assessment?

 You will be given one chance to revise your assessment and resubmit by a specified deadline.
-We will also offer drop-in sessions to support students in revising their assessment and achieving their STAR Award.
+We will also offer online appointments to support students in revising their assessment and achieving their STAR Award.